Production Pressure: 5 Decisions That Normalize Risk

 Where does Headline Podcast fit into this topic?

-• Civil Engineer (Unicamp)
+- Civil & Safety Engineer (Unicamp)

-• Master in Environmental Diplomacy (University of Geneva)
+- M.A.
+Environmental Diplomacy (University of Geneva)